lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 EVE needs to always be able to connect to the controller, yet the configuration of the network ports might be both complex and changing over time.

-In addition some network ports might be designated to application usage, or the underlying I/O bus controllers (e.g., PCI controllers) be designated for assignment to applications.
+In addition, some network ports might be designated to application usage, or the underlying I/O bus controllers (e.g., PCI controllers) be designated for assignment to applications.
 That part of the configuration can also change.

 Any network port configuration changes which might affect the connectivity to the controller requires care to avoid permanently losing connectivity to the controller and become unmanageable as a result.
 Thus it is required to perform testing as part of a configuration change and have a way to fall back to a working port configuration.

-This is accomplished by logic to test connectivity to the controller (implemented in the Network Interface Manager [nim](../pkg/pillar/cmd/nim) with help from the [devicenetwork](../pkg/pillar/devicenetwork) package, and maintaining a list of current working and fallback configuration in ```/persist/status/nim/DevicePortConfigList/global.json```
+This is accomplished by logic to test connectivity to the controller (implemented in the [DPCManager](../pkg/pillar/dpcmanager), which is part of the Network Interface Manager [nim](../pkg/pillar/cmd/nim)), and maintaining a list of current working and fallback configuration in ```/persist/status/nim/DevicePortConfigList/global.json```

 To handle different types of connectivity towards the controller EVE supports both load spreading and failover when it comes to maintaining connectivity to the controller.